-Learning more about our people: Chris Hatcher, Head of FMGC
+Learning more about our people: Chris Hatcher, Head of FMCG

 What do you do at Redgrave?

-I joined Redgrave in 2017 to lead our Global FMCG practice, and the privilege of partnering with some of the best and most interesting food, drink, personal care, home care and wider consumer products businesses in the world.
+I joined Redgrave in 2017 to build and lead our Global FMCG practice, and have the privilege of partnering with some of the best and most interesting food, drink, personal care, home care and wider consumer products businesses in the world.

 What do you most enjoy about your job?

-I have two: supporting the more junior members of the team develop and grow gives me great satisfaction; as does seeing the impact of a successful search on the career of the candidate and the performance of the client’s business.
+I have two: I love having the opportunity to mentor and support junior members of the team as they grow and learn; I also get a huge amount of professional satisfaction from seeing the impact of a successful search on a candidates’ career, and importantly the performance of the client’s business.

 What was your first job?

-Unless you count being paid £50 to write my father’s anti-terrorism defence MBA, my first job was working behind the bar of a pub in Birmingham run by the Aston Villa firm.
+Unless you count being paid £50 to transcribe my father’s anti-terrorism defence MBA, my first job was working behind the bar of a pub in Birmingham run by the Aston Villa firm.

 What are you reading/listening to at the moment?

 I’ve just finished 2022 Booker Prize winner, The Seven Moons of Maali Almeida by Shehan Karunatilaka.
-The language and premise is brilliant and it gives a fascinating insight into the modern history of Sri Lanka – something I knew very little about before reading this book.
+The language and premise is brilliant and it gives a fascinating insight into the modern history of Sri Lanka – something I previously knew very little about.

 Favourite cuisine?